Anti-Money Laundering Guidance for Banks

 Every year, banks worldwide pay fines for AML compliance.
 In 2021, ABN AMRO, a Dutch investment bank, paid $574 million for its customers’ criminal activities, and it was one of the top 5 fines of the year.

 AML regulations contain measures companies must take to detect and prevent disguising illicit financial activities, and authorities supervise businesses to implement these regulations.
 Hundreds of local and global regulators are doing AML studies worldwide.
-Although different jurisdictions have different authorized institutions like FCA in the UK, and FINCEN in the USA and non-governmental ones like FINRA in the USA, the goals and ways are generally similar.
+Although different jurisdictions have different authorized institutions like FCA in the UK, OCC and FINCEN in the USA, and non-governmental ones like FINRA in the USA, the goals and ways are generally similar.
 All regulators aim to prevent money laundering thanks to policies with minor variations from country to country and region.

 This article will examine a specific sector, banking, regarding anti-money laundering regulations and compliance.
 Banking is a significant field under AML obligations because of its high-risk potential for financial crime.